hhvm/user-documentation/guides/hack/12-generics/19-type-erasure.md

  * As the type of a static property.
  * As the type of the exception in a catch block: `catch (T $exception)`

-For passing around class names for for instantation, Hack provides [`Classname<T>`](../built-in-types/classname.md) that extends the representation of `Foo::class`.
+For passing around class names for for instantiation, Hack provides [`Classname<T>`](../built-in-types/classname.md) that extends the representation of `Foo::class`.